envms/fluentpdo/readme.md

 	LIMIT 5

-Full documentation can you find on [FluentPDO homepage](http://fluentpdo.com)
+Full documentation can be found on the [FluentPDO homepage](http://fluentpdo.com)

 ## Simple Query Examples